Sharesight Portfolio Tracker & Tax Reporting

 The ATO defines a business for tax purposes as any money making venture where you’re not an employee.
 Share trading fits this definition; however, there are no black and white rules about who is a share trader and who isn’t.
 The ATO gives some guidelines but ultimately makes decisions on a case-by-case basis.

-If you can satisfy the ATO’s definition of being a share trader, you can claim any gains from the share market as your personal income and any losses as a tax deduction.
-Share investors need to pay attention to Capital Gains Tax (CGT) and the timing of the sale of shares.
+Casual investors can't claim on any losses and need to pay attention to Capital Gains Tax (CGT) and the timing of the sale of shares.
 Any profits made after June 30 won’t be taxed until the following year.

 Tax implications are different for traders and investors.
 The ATO will classify you as a trader if you can answer yes to the following: